hpc/pavilion2/test/README.md

  - `self.dbg_print()` should be used whenever you want to have the test print something for debugging purposes.
 It will get picked up by the extraneous print statement checker, and also print in an easy to identify color.

+## Running Unit Tests Under Docker

+Pavilion expects to run in a Linux environment.
+For convenience of testing on Mac and Windows machines, a dockerfile is provided to run unit tests.
+For details on how to run unit tests under docker, see the readme file in the `test/docker` directory.